 La Casa is situated in Lavapies, a relatively modest and multicultural barrio commencing at the southern tip of Madrid’s prestigious ‘Art Promenade’ (fig. 1).
 The latter forms a cultural axis through the city’s wealthier northern districts and is the address of many major museums such as the Prado, the Reina Sofía, the Thyssen and others.
-The project’s marginal siting just outside this cultural core was considered favourable for embracing Madrid’s southern disadvantaged communities and exerting a dynamic influence upon these areas.
+The project’s marginal siting just outside this cultural core was considered favourable for embracing Madrid’s southern disadvantaged communities and exerting a dynamic transformative influence upon these areas.

 Find out more :

-- La Casa Encendida’s website (new tab, english):
+- La Casa Encendida’s website (new tab, english)

-- The architect’s website (new tab, spanish):
+- The Cultural Management Consultant’s website (new tab, english)

-- The museologist’s website (new tab, english):
+- The Architect’s website (new tab, spanish)

-- The ‘outsider art’ group exhibited in Mundo Extreme—see ‘Talleres’ for workshops in La Casa and ‘Exposiciones’ for the exhibition catalogue (new tab, spanish)
+- The ‘Outsider Art’ Group exhibited in Mundo Extreme—see ‘Talleres’ for workshops in La Casa and ‘Exposiciones’ for the exhibition catalogue (new tab, spanish)